Tag Archives: withdrawal of application for admission

 Consult an Experienced Immigration Attorney Soon After You are Issued an Expedited Removal Order

-Generally, you have only 30 days from the date of the expedited removal order to request further review by the CBP.
+Generally, you should aim to file a motion to reconsider or reopen with CBP within 30 days from the date of the expedited removal order.
 Otherwise, to be excused from the 5-year bar, you may file the request for Consent to Reapply or Form I-212 application at any time, in connection with your visa application.
 The same goes for I-601 immigrant waiver or 212(d)(3) nonimmigrant waiver requests to overcome a fraud or willful misrepresentation finding under section 212(a)(6)(C)(i).

 If you are issued an expedited removal order, you should timely consult an experienced immigration attorney to discuss your options.
 You will also likely need an attorney to help you pursue a rescission of the expedited removal order or obtain the necessary waivers.